 However their focus is on red wines and they make excellent Zinfandels (several Zinfandel versions are made from separate blocks in their vineyards), and Syrahs.
 In fact they have a number of varietals available for tasting including 100% Cabernet Franc and 100% Petit Verdot which in the Napa Valley, are varietals not often made as stand alone wines.

-We also really enjoyed their Zinfandel Port.
+We also really enjoyed their Zinfandel Port-style wine.
 Its not overly rich or viscous or syrupy sweet like some of the Zinfandel ports we have tried.
-You come to this winery when you are ready to try wines other than Cabernet Sauvignon as during one of our visits, of 13 of the wines available for tasting, only one was a Cabernet Sauvignon.
+Visitors seek out this winery when you are ready to try wines other than Cabernet Sauvignon as during one of our visits, of 13 of the wines available for tasting, only one was a Cabernet Sauvignon.
 In addition they continue to over deliver on quality for the price point.

 Visitor’s to the tasting room can choose from a variety of experiences including a general tasting of their current releases, a reserve tasting focusing on their single vineyard and more limited production wines, a tour including highlights of their fascinating history in the valley and a tasting (including a barrel sample), and weather permitting – wine pairings with small bites out on their patio.